enkidevs/curriculum/sql/dql/basic-queries/where-3.md

 | Squirtle  | 314   | 44 | 48     | 65      |
 | Wartortle | 405   | 59 | 63     | 80      |

-Instead of chaining two comparison operators in your `WHERE` clause you can use the `BETWEEN` operator to define a range of acceptable values, like so:
+You can use the `BETWEEN` operator[2] to define a range of acceptable values, like so:

 ```sql
 SELECT *